ucam-department-of-psychiatry/camcops/docs/source/tasks/edeq.rst

 total divided by the number of subscales (i.e. four).
 Subscale scores are reported as means and standard deviations.

+In our implementation all applicable questions are mandatory so all items will have been rated.

 Subscale Items (the numbers are the item number on the EDE-Q):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~